lwjameson/dnscock/readme.md

 ## dnscock
 DNS server for automatic Docker container discovery.

-This project is based on https://github.com/tonistiigi/dnsdock which is in turn simplified version of crosbymichael/skydock.
+This project is based on https://github.com/tonistiigi/dnsdock which is in turn simplified version of https://github.com/crosbymichael/skydock.

-#### Differences from tonistiigi/dnsdock
+#### Differences of dnscock from tonistiigi/dnsdock

 - if you specify DNSDOCK_ALIAS=alias.some.fi environment variable to a container, dnscock will be responding on A-queries for the alias with IP of the container